danielzmbp/NLP4Pheno/README.md

 snakemake --cores 20 --use-conda -s ner_pred.smk
 ```

-This wil first run the STRAIN model on all the PMC corpus, then apply the other NER models on sentences with strains.
+This will first run the STRAIN model on all the PMC corpus, then apply the other NER models on sentences with strains.
 All of the sentences or paragraphs that include both a STRAIN entity and a phenotype entity will be kept for further analysis.
 The output will be saved in the directory specified in the `config.yaml` file.

 ### RE prediction
 To predict the RE annotations in the sentences or paragraphs predicted to contain at least a STRAIN and another phenotype entity, run the following command: